The first law of thermodynamics is based on the principle of conservation of energy and it states that whenever heat is added to a

 Keep in mind that if the system does no work, the internal energy will keep on increasing.
 By the same token, the pressure inside the system will increase as well.
 This may become very dangerous since if the system cannot tolerate the constant increase of pressure, it may explode.

-Imagine a pressure cooker built in a way so that no steam will be allowed to escape!
+Imagine a pressure cooker built in a way so that no steam will be allowed to escape and you put it on a stove and leave the burner on!
 The internal energy will get higher and higher and this may eventually create an explosion.

 That is why a pressure cooker is built with a safety feature.
 This safety feature is usually a spring-loaded valve that will allow some of the steam to escape.